raspberrychris/cryptotravellers/content/blog/trezor-model-t-review.md

 +++
 ## What is the Trezor Model T?

-**The Trezor Model T is a cryptocurrency hardware wallet, which means that it stores your private keys offline and in an encrypted environment.**
+> **The** [**Trezor Model T**](/link/trezor-model-t) **is a cryptocurrency hardware wallet, which means that it stores your private keys offline and in an encrypted environment.**

-It's built with cutting edge security standards, and can be used to store Bitcoin (BTC), Litecoin (LTC), Ethereum, Ethereum Classic (ETC), Zcash, Bitcoin Gold, Nem, Dash and over 1000+ other cryptocurrencies.
-The Trezor Model T has many advantages over other hardware wallets: firstly, it's easy to use, secure, mobile-friendly and the user interface is very intuitive - so you don't need any prior knowledge of cryptography or coding to use this device.
+It's built with cutting edge security standards, and can be used to store [Bitcoin (BTC)](/buy-bitcoin), Litecoin (LTC), Ethereum, Ethereum Classic (ETC), Zcash, Bitcoin Gold, Nem, Dash and over 1000+ other cryptocurrencies.

+The [Trezor Model T](/link/trezor-model-t) has many advantages over other hardware wallets: firstly, it's easy to use, secure, mobile-friendly and the user interface is very intuitive - so you don't need any prior knowledge of cryptography or coding to use this device.

 ![trezor-model-t-review](/uploads/t2.jpg)

 ## What is the price of the Trezor Model T?

+With all these features unfortunately it does mean that the Trezor is not the cheapest device on the market.

-At the time of writing the price for Trezor Model T starts at $181 USD on their website trezor.io (In Europe the price is around 178.8 EUR, which makes it one of the more pricier models at this level in the market, but you do get a lot of features and peace of mind that your crypto is safe and secure.
+At the time of writing the price for [Trezor Model T](/link/trezor-model-t) starts at $181 USD on their website trezor.io (In Europe the price is around 178.8 EUR, which makes it one of the more pricier models at this level in the market, but you do get a lot of features and peace of mind that your crypto is safe and secure.

 ## Is the larger Price Tag worth it?